-The NAT2 gene functions mainly in the liver and gut and need to both activate and deactivate commonly found chemical compounds.
+The NAT2 gene encodes for N-acetyltransferase 2 enzyme.
+It functions mainly in the liver and gut and needs to both activate and deactivate commonly found chemical compounds.
 During acetylation, Acetyl Co-A is attached to toxins to make them less harmful and easy to excrete.
 Acetylation is the principal degradation pathway for compounds containing aromatic amines (Aryl amines).
 In addition, NAT2 is involved in the acetylation of histamine (produced by a body part of an immune response) and breaking down caffeine.
 The primary caffeine metabolising gene is CYP1A2.

 Associations with compromised acetylation: